 Companies that previously stagnated and have opted for a new lease of life by way of an office refurbishment have, time and time again, reported positive post-occupancy results.

 Mark Dowson, Associate at BuroHappold Engineering says that “Beyond just looking at energy, Post-occupancy evaluation (POE) should also focus on user satisfaction and lessons learnt to inform future projects.
 By closing this performance and knowledge gap, we stand to benefit both owners and users”.

-It is an exciting time in which architecture, design, HR and end users are, holistically, creating workplaces that benefit employees, in turn yielding better results for businesses long-term.
+It is an exciting time in which architecture, design, HR and end-users are, holistically, creating and designing workplaces that benefit employees, in turn yielding better results for businesses long-term.